Your privacy is important

 You can find more information by contacting Crown (please refer to the “How to Contact Crown” section of this policy).

 Crown collects (either directly or via its related bodies corporate) your personal information so that we can perform our functions or activities and offer or inform you about our services to you.
-Crown’s functions, activities and services are many and varied and include the Crown Sydney Hotel Resort, which includes the Crown Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, and security and surveillance.
+Crown’s functions, activities and services are many and varied and include the Crown Sydney Resort, which includes the Crown Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, health and safety and security and surveillance.

-Personal information includes things such as your name, image, date of birth, phone number(s), postal address and email address.
+Personal information includes things such as your name, image, date of birth, phone number, postal address and email address.
 The type of personal information we collect from you depends on your interaction with us and may include some or all of the following: